Versioning & Semantic Release for Tokens

 CI Pipeline Integration & Automated Gates

 A production-ready semantic release pipeline orchestrates build, test, and publish stages through continuous integration.
 Upon pull request merge, the pipeline executes token compilation, generates platform-specific artifacts (CSS variables, JS objects, SCSS maps), and runs automated quality gates.
-Linting rules must be strictly enforced to catch naming violations, deprecated references, and accessibility contrast failures.
-Proper Stylelint Plugin Configuration ensures that generated CSS outputs align with architectural standards before artifacts are tagged and pushed to the registry.
 Failed gates automatically halt the release, preventing corrupted token distributions from reaching downstream consumers.

 # .github/workflows/token-release.yml